myeong/git-practice/README.md

 git checkout -b [branch_name]
 ```
 Note that the `-b` option is only needed when you first create a new branch.
 You will not use this option for existing branches.
 Then, you have created a new branch and now you're in the new branch.
-Your "master" branch is safely kept in another world.
+Your "main" branch is safely kept in another world.
 If you want to check what branch you're in, you can type:

 ```
 git branch
 ```
 Make changes in your original test file using your editor, and save it.
 If you type `git status`, you can see there is a change in your repo.
 Add, commit, and push to your Github repo.
-You need to be careful: now you're pushing to your new branch, not to your master branch.
+You need to be careful: now you're pushing to your new branch, not to your main branch.
 For example:

 ```
 git add .